BenThere6/node.js-lds-temple-scraper/README.md

 ## Contributing

-Contributions to the LDS Temple Scraper project are welcome!
+Contributions to the Utah Temple Challenge project are welcome!
 To contribute, follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature/yourfeature).